lammps/lammps/doc/src/Errors_messages.rst

-*Cannot create/grow a vector/array of pointers for %s* LAMMPS code is making an illegal call to the templated memory allocaters, to create a vector or array of pointers.
+*Cannot create/grow a vector/array of pointers for %s* LAMMPS code is making an illegal call to the templated memory allocators, to create a vector or array of pointers.

 *Cannot create_atoms after reading restart file with per-atom info* The per-atom info was stored to be used when by a fix that you may